 Keeping calm and relaxed is essential.

-But whether at the vet's office or at your home, your pet should like their veterinarian.
+But whether at the veterinarian's office or at your home, your pet should like their veterinarian.
 And the saying goes, "You catch more flies with honey than with vinegar."
-So be generous with treats when it comes to vet visits.
+So be generous with treats when it comes to veterinarian visits.

 The Maine Coon is an impressive cat breed: large, muscular, and with a friendly, people-oriented nature.
 Its powerful build and thick coat make it a real showstopper and an ideal companion for people who have plenty of space and even more affection to offer.